 By using the information provided by the vision system, the flight controller manipulates the UAV to approach and land.
-To this end, various control systems that uses vision sensors without GPS have been investigated in the literature, such as Proportional-Derivative (PD) control [4, 31], a Proportional-Integral-Derivative (PID) control [3,32], gain-scheduled PID control [30] [5], Linear Quadratic Regulator (LQR) [33-35], adaptive control [36, 38, 39], discrete-time nonlinear model predictive control [37], and reinforcement learning based control [40].
+To this end, various control systems that uses vision sensors without GPS have been investigated in the literature, such as proportional-derivative (PD) control (Refs.
+4, 25), a proportional-integral-derivative (PID) control (Refs.
+3, 26), gain-scheduled PID control (Ref.
+24), linear quadratic regulator (LQR) (Refs.
+27-29), adaptive control (Refs.
+30-32), discrete-time nonlinear model predictive control (Ref.
+33), and reinforcement learning based control (Ref.
+34).
 In the present system, a nonlinear control system with the Kalman filter is uniquely designed to operate accurately and robustly in the presence of time delays and sensor noise.
 The Kalman filter reduces the noise in estimation, however, small noise can be amplified when incorporated into the derivative controller due to the numerical differentiation process.
-A novel non-linear controller is developed on top of the Kalman estimator to prevent the controller from responding to unrealistic estimations (or large fluctuations).
+A novel nonlinear controller is developed on top of the Kalman estimator to prevent the controller from responding to unrealistic estimations (or large fluctuations).
 It multiplies the estimation difference by the probability of its occurrence that follows a normal distribution.
 In this manner, the controller probabilistically perceives if the estimation is physically possible or not and then determines how to respond with a control input.

-To demonstrate the safety of the vertical landing maneuver, which in this case is independent of the ship motions, realistic ship motions are implemented on a six Degrees Of Freedom (DOF) motion platform.
-The first ship motion case is from the Oliver Hazard Perry Class FFG Frigate, which is a small ship with a single landing deck.
-The ship motions at the sea state of 6 that refers to a wave height of 4 to 6 meters with the wave direction of 60° are scaled down for the 1.22 x 1.22 meters (4 x 4 feet) platform and are provided in [1], which are also similar to measured ship motion data presented in [41].
-The second ship motion case is the FFG 7 Class ship motion limits which are 3° of pitch and 8° of roll as defined in the Naval Air Training and Operating Procedures Standardization (NATOPS) [42].
-The period of pitch and roll motions are selected as 10.1 seconds and 6.5 seconds according to the study of typical small ship motions conducted by the Sandia National Lab [43].
+To demonstrate the safety of the vertical landing maneuver, which in this case is independent of the ship motions, realistic ship motions are implemented on a six degrees of freedom (DOF) motion platform.
+The first ship motion case is from the Oliver Hazard Perry Class FFG Frigate which is a small ship with a single landing deck.
+The ship motions at the sea state of 6 and the wave direction of 60° are scaled down for the 4ft x 4ft platform and are provided in (Ref.
+1), which are also similar to measured ship motion data presented in (Ref.
+35).
+The second ship motion case is the FFG 7 Class ship motion limits which are 3° of pitch and 8° of roll as defined in the Naval Air Training and Operating Procedures Standardization (NATOPS) (Ref.
+36).
+The period of pitch and roll motions are selected as 10.1 secs and 6.5 seconds according to the study of typical small ship motions conducted by the Sandia National Lab (Ref.
+37).
 Vertical landings are conducted at random instances of deck motions.

 The developed autonomous system is systemically verified in every aspect through extensive simulations and flight tests.
 A platform is constructed to reproduce ship structure and deck motions using a 6 DOF Stewart platform.
-A quad-rotor-UAV Parrot ANAFI [52] live streams a video to a base-station computer, which processes the image frames to transmit control inputs through WIFI.
+A quad-rotor-UAV Parrot ANAFI live streams a video to a base-station computer, which processes the image frames to transmit control inputs through WIFI.
 Indoor and outdoor flight tests demonstrated the robust autonomous tracking capability and the safety of vertical landing.